JINHYO-KIM/ForCadAddinManager/README.md

+## Background

+This all started from a very specific, very annoying problem: whenever Civil3D was open and I tried to build the project in Visual Studio, the build would fail because the output DLL was locked by the running Civil3D process.
+Every code change meant closing Civil3D, rebuilding, and reopening it just to test one small tweak.

+What follows is the result of working through that problem properly — not just patching around the file lock, but rethinking the whole setup so that testing and deployment could both be a little more comfortable.
+The Core/Shell split and the workflow described below are the outcome of that effort.

 ## Acknowledgments

 Huge thanks to **chuongmep**, the author of [CadAddinManager](https://github.com/chuongmep/CadAddinManager), for building a tool that fundamentally changed how fast we could develop this project.